NativeScript/docs-v7/docs/core-concepts/navigation.md

 * `land` - orientation is in landscape mode.
 * `port` - orientation is in portrait mode.

 > Note: All qualifiers are taken into account when the page is loading.
-However, changing the device orientation will not trigger a page reload and will not change the current age.
+However, changing the device orientation will not trigger a page reload and will not change the current page.